-"Mailings" means promotional material designed for distribution through the postal system or by private means.
+"Mailings" means promotional material designed for distribution through the postal system or by private means"Manufacturer" includes the manufacturer, importer or a Slovak distributor of a medicinal product.

-&lt;sup>2 List of persons in Section 27 of the Act 578/2004 Coll. on Healthcare Providers, Healthcare Professionals is available at https://aifp.sk/sk/etika-eticky-kodex-aifp

-- "Manufacturer" includes the manufacturer, importer or a Slovak distributor of a medicinal product. - "Market research" is the gathering of data on the scope or dimensions of a market and its components, including the needs of the customers in that market. - "Medical content" means that portion of promotional material which makes a medical claim. - "Medical claims" means any statement which conveys the attributes of a product in respect of its therapeutic use, that is, use for or in connection with: - a) preventing, diagnosing, treatment or alleviating a disease, defect or injury in man; - b) influencing, inhibiting or modifying a physiological process in man; - c) testing the susceptibility of man to a disease or ailment; or - d) destroying or inhibiting micro-organisms that may be harmful to man. - "Medical representative" means a person expressly employed by a Member whose main purpose is the promoting of the Member's medicinal products to healthcare professionals. - "Medicinal product" means any substance or combination of substances presented for treating or preventing disease in human beings.
-Any substance or combination of substances which may be administered to human beings to make a medical diagnosis or to restore, correct or modify physiological functions in human beings is likewise considered a medicinal product. - "Member" means any person being a full or associated Member of AIFP as defined by the Statutes of the Association.
-This term also includes a person who is not a Member of AIFP but had adopted this Code and opted to be bound thereby. - "Member Commissioned Article" means an article or series of articles the publication of which is paid for by a Member or otherwise procured or ensured by a Member. - "Member representatives" are those persons, including medical representatives, authorised by the Member for spreading information about the medicinal product among healthcare professionals. - "Minimum monthly wage" is the currently applicable amount of minimum monthly wage stipulated by Act 663/2007 Coll. on Minimum Wages, as amended, or the amount established by any other generally binding legal regulation by which the said Act may be replaced in future. - "Minor breach" is a breach of this Code that has no safety implications to the patient's well-being and will have no major effect on how the persons authorised to prescribe medicinal products will prescribe the medicinal product. - "Moderate breach" is a breach of this Code that has no safety implications to the patient's well-being but may have an effect on how the persons authorised to prescribe medicinal products will prescribe the medicinal product.

-N
+"Market research" is the gathering of data on the scope or dimensions of a market and its components, including the needs of the customers in that market.

+"Medical content" means that portion of promotional material which makes a medical claim.

+"Medical claims" means any statement which conveys the attributes of a product in respect of its therapeutic use, that is, use for or in connection with:

+a) preventing, diagnosing, treatment or alleviating a disease, defect or injury in man;

+- b) influencing, inhibiting or modifying a physiological process in man; - c) testing the susceptibility of man to a disease or ailment; or - d) destroying or inhibiting micro-organisms that may be harmful to man.

+"Medical representative" means a person expressly employed by a Member whose main purpose is the promoting of the Member's medicinal products to healthcare professionals.

+"Medicinal product" means any substance or combination of substances presented for treating or preventing disease in human beings.
+Any substance or combination of substances which may be administered to human beings to make a medical diagnosis or to restore, correct or modify physiological functions in human beings is likewise considered a medicinal product.

+"Member" means any person being a full or associated Member of AIFP as defined by the Statutes of the Association.
+This term also includes a person who is not a Member of AIFP but had adopted this Code and opted to be bound thereby.

+"Member Commissioned Article" means an article or series of articles the publication of which is paid for by a Member or otherwise procured or ensured by a Member.

+"Member representatives" are those persons, including medical representatives, authorised by the Member for spreading information about the medicinal product among healthcare professionals.

+"Minimum monthly wage" is the currently applicable amount of minimum monthly wage stipulated by Act 663/2007 Coll. on Minimum Wages, as amended, or the amount established by any other generally binding legal regulation by which the said Act may be replaced in future.

+"Minor breach" is a breach of this Code that has no safety implications to the patient's wellbeing and will have no major effect on how the persons authorised to prescribe medicinal products will prescribe the medicinal product.

+"Moderate breach" is a breach of this Code that has no safety implications to the patient's well-being but may have an effect on how the persons authorised to prescribe medicinal products will prescribe the medicinal product.